Ronald Clark O'Bryan: Death of Timothy O'Bryan

 On October 31, 1974, O'Bryan took his two children trick-or-treating in a Pasadena, Texas, neighborhood.
 O'Bryan's neighbor and his two children accompanied them.
 After visiting a home where the occupant failed to answer the door, the children grew impatient and ran ahead to the next home while O'Bryan stayed behind.
 He eventually caught up with the group and produced five 21 in Pixy Stix, which he would later claim he was given from the occupant of the house that had not answered the door.
 At the end of the evening, O'Bryan gave each of his neighbor's two children a Pixy Stix and one each to Timothy and Elizabeth.
 Upon returning home, O'Bryan gave the fifth Pixy Stix to a 10-year-old boy whom he recognized from his church.

 Before bed, Timothy asked to eat some of the candy he collected, and according to O'Bryan, he chose the Pixy Stix.
 Timothy had trouble getting the powdered candy out of the straw so O'Bryan helped him loosen the powder.
 After tasting the candy, Timothy complained that it tasted bitter.
-O'Bryan then gave his son Kool-Aid to wash away the taste.
+O'Bryan then gave his son Kool-Aid to wash the taste away.
 Timothy immediately began to complain that his stomach hurt and ran to the bathroom where he began vomiting and convulsing.
 O'Bryan later claimed he held Timothy while he was vomiting and the child went limp in his arms.
-Timothy O'Bryan died on the route to the hospital less than an hour after consuming the candy.
+Timothy O'Bryan died en route to the hospital less than an hour after consuming the candy.